Issue Date: January 16, 2009

 City: San Diego, CA

 During the 1830s, legendary mountain man Jim Bridger returned from Wyoming’s remote Yellowstone region with fantastic tales.
 He claimed he had seen waterfalls that spouted upwards!
-Although few believed his story, later expeditions discovered one of America’s most breathtaking natural wonders – thousands of virgin acres dotted with geysers and teeming with wildlife.
+While many didn’t believe his story, some were excited about what they heard and launched expeditions to see it for themselves.

-To preserve this unique place, President Grant signed legislation creating Yellowstone National Park in 1872.
+In 1872, Old Faithful received federal protection when President Ulysses S. Grant signed legislation creating Yellowstone National Park.
 The 3,468-acre park was the first of its kind, featuring half of the world’s geothermal features with Old Faithful as its crown jewel.
-The geyser erupts 90 to 184 feet in intervals that average 94 minutes, making it the biggest and most regular geyser in the park.